encircled/Joiner/README.md

 * Fixed compatibility issues when using QueryDSL 5 with Spring Boot 3
 * Fixed join fetching in EclipseLink (when using inheritance)

-0.4.7 is the last version for javax API and Hibernate 5.
+0.4.7 is the last Joiner version for javax API and Hibernate 5.

+Joiner offers Java, Kotlin and reactive API, which are described below

 ### Readme